rmtew/peasauce/README.md

 * Disassembly: Instruction "JMP (lbL0057B4,PC,D1.W*1)" is interpreted as lbL0057B4 being a valid jump address and an attempt is made to disassemble there.
 * Metadata: If address lies outside known segment address ranges, only accept last block address + last block length as only valid address of that type.
 Others not labeled.
-* Metadata: If a code is being processed, and it overruns its block, take the spilt part of the next block.
+* Metadata: If code is being processed and it overruns its block, take the spilt part of the next block.
 Ensure mid-match labels are dealt with.
 * Metadata: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.
-* UI: No progress dialog for pause after successful loading of a file, while priming UI data.
+* UI: No progress dialog for lockup after successful loading of a file, while priming UI data.
 * UI: Can't pass a saved project path to 'run.sh' to be loaded, as this needs more work.

 #### Functionality